teler-sh/teler-waf/README.md

 }
 ```

-For more examples of how to use teler-waf, check out the [examples/](https://github.com/kitabisa/teler-waf/tree/master/examples) directory.
+For more examples of how to use teler-waf or integrate it with any framework, take a look at [examples/](https://github.com/kitabisa/teler-waf/tree/master/examples) directory.

 #### Logs